dyamand/dyamand.github.io/docs/technologies/octa.md

      Any valid OCTA message with payload should be parseable !!! success "octa.0.3"
-     The value for all headers when serialized should be the same byte array as the generated one
+     The value for all headers when serialized should be the same byte array as the generated one !!! success "octa.0.4"
+     The value for all payload types in the parsed message should have a value that when serialized is the same as one of the generated ones for that particular type